 I came to Leeds in 2010, having previously held posts at the London School of Economics (Gender Institute) and the University of Essex (where I completed my PhD in 2007).

-I am Co-Director (alongside my colleague Professor Cristina Leston-Bandeira) of the newly established Centre for Democratic Engagement, which seeks to examine the changing shape of political participation and engagement in times of crisis and change.
+I am Co-Director (alongside my colleague Professor Cristina Leston-Bandeira) of the Centre for Democratic Engagement, which seeks to examine the changing shape of political participation and engagement in times of crisis and change.

 - Academic Group Leader for Politics

 - Co-Director of the Centre for Democratic Engagement

 My current research examines left politics in contemporary Britain.
 It traces the ideological, discursive and affective dynamics of different strands of British left-wing politics in the Corbyn and post-Corbyn eras.
 In so doing, it explores the nature and character of “Corbynism”; the relationship between populism, anti-populism and the left; the role of gender and race within left spaces; and the role of pop culture, fandom and digital media.
 From 2015-18 I was Principal Investigator on a project, funded by the Leverhulme Trust, entitled ‘Exploring Left-wing Populism in an Age of Anti-Politics’, in collaboration with Bice Maiguashca (University of Exeter).

 In 2013-14, I was awarded funding by the British Academy/Leverhulme Small Grants Scheme to carry out research on gender and feminism in British left-wing politics and activism, again in collaboration with Bice Maiguashca.
 Around the same time, I undertook a small research project on representations of the history of post-1968 radical politics in media and academic texts.
 A paper on this topic – entitled ‘Tales of the Apolitical’ – was shortlisted for the 2014 Harrison Prize for best article in the journal Political Studies.